aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 Amazon EC2 all needed IAM Role
 Amazon CloudWatch Dashboard
 Amazon CloudWatch Alarm to email notification
+Amazon S3 Bucket - s3-migration-cluster-resource-newbucket - New created object in this bucket will trigger SQS and start transmission.
+Amazon S3 Bucket - s3-migration-cluster-resourc-deploybucket - code deploy bucket: For CDK to upload the application source code.
+All EC2 start will first download these codes and config.
+If you want to change the config.ini, you can change it in this bucket.

 * Amazon EC2 User Data will install CloudWatch Logs Agent to collect EC2 initial logs and s3_migrate application logs
 * Amazon EC2 User Data enable TCP BBR
 * Amazon EC2 User data auto clone application code and default config.ini from github and run it.
 Recommand to put code and modified config on your own S3 bucket for user data to pull or make your own AMI to start Amazon EC2.